 4. How many Superfund sites are there in the U.S.?

-We’ll list the number of Superfund sites in each state below.
+We’ll list the number of Superfund sites in each state and territory below.

 New Hampshire: 20